ipfs-shipyard/ipfs-pubsub-room/README.md

 Returns an array of peer identifiers (strings).

+## room.hasPeer(peer)

+Returns a boolean indicating if the given peer is present in the room.

 ## room.on('message', (message) => {})

 Listens for messages.
 A `message` is an object containing the following properties: